nyghtowl/Code_Name_Jeeves/README.md

 - Labeled messages that meet conditions / classify true & determined how to designate results in raw data database (target column)
 - Built & rebuilt Postgres table
 - Data munged and loaded raw data into Postgres
+- Pulled in science packages for virtualenv (resolved matplotlib issues after some experimenting with creating symbolic links to anaconda)
+- Figured out how to pull postgres into pandas

 - Setup Twilio text message structure for results